gavinmcfarland/mole/README.md

 ## Configure

-You can configure `mole` by creating a file called `mole.config.js` at the root of your project or by dynamically setting it using `mole.config()`.
+By default `mole` will look for a file called `mole.config.js` at the root of your project you can overide this by dynamically setting it using `mole.config()`.

 *An example using a config file*